top of page

 Should we prevent public transportation on certain days, just because many people might be angry with us because of it, even though many people, like me, depend on it?

-Thus, when freedom is preferred over religion, someone might say, "This is a Jewish nation!", But when they say that they fail to understand that it is also a democratic country.
+Thus, when freedom is preferred over religion, they understand the value of a democratic country.
 Like neighbours who cannot force one another to move, these two values need to just get along with one another.

 There is, you see, no hope in sight, no absolute resolution, other than choosing one and cancelling the other.